Jphsx/WWProceedings/editlog.md

 	>> shortened section 2.1 (physics) and reorganized the content
     >> removed section on cross-section and non-signal like cross-section contribution diagrams
-    >> Merging Anatomy of an event into overall physics section
+    >> Merged Anatomy of an Event into overall physics section
-	>> add edreference about cross section % and non resonant qqenu (non signal-like)
+	>> added reference about cross section % and non resonant qqenu (non signal-like)
 	>> removed accelerator description and most of detector (ILD/SID) descriptions
 	>> modeled section 3 after ILD-PHYS-PUB-2019-011
-	>> added pythia 6, -- need to add reference
+	>> added pythia 6 with reference

 - in some places numbers are missing.
 E.g. in Sec 2.2 - beam effects the decisive number of <N>=1.05 overlay events/BX is never mentioned.